Rheumatism: Diagnosis

 Blood and urine tests will measure levels of creatinine and uric acid to determine kidney function, an elevation of the ESR and CRP is possible.
 After a purine-restricted diet, another urine test will help determine whether the body is producing too much uric acid or the body isn't excreting enough uric acid.
 Rheumatoid factor may be present, especially in the group that is likely to develop rheumatoid arthritis.
 A fine needle is used to draw fluid from a joint to determine if there is any build-up of fluid.
 The presence of uric acid crystals in the fluid would indicate gout.
 In many cases there may be no specific test, and it is often a case of eliminating other conditions before getting a correct diagnosis.

 Management

 Initial therapy of the major rheumatological diseases is with analgesics, such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs).
 Steroids, especially glucocorticoids, and stronger analgesics are often required for more severe cases.

-Etymology
+Terminology

 The term rheumatism stems from the Late Latin rheumatismus, ultimately from Greek ῥευματίζομαι "to suffer from a flux", with rheum meaning bodily fluids, i.e., any discharge of blood or bodily fluid.

 Before the 17th century, the joint pain which was thought to be caused by viscous humours seeping into the joints was always referred to as gout, a word adopted in Middle English from Old French gote "a drop; the gout, rheumatism".

 The English term rheumatism in the current sense has been in use since the late 17th century, as it was believed that chronic joint pain was caused by excessive flow of rheum which means bodily fluids into a joint.